facebookincubator/velox/velox/docs/develop/aggregate-functions.rst

     using IntermediateType = Array<Generic<T1>>;
     using OutputType = Array<Generic<T1>>;

+    // Define a struct for function-level states.
+Even if the aggregation function
-    // If UDAF does not require the use of FunctionState, it is necessary
+    // doesn't use function-level states, it is still necessary to define an empty
-    // to declare an empty FunctionState struct. struct FunctionState {
+    // FunctionState struct.
+    struct FunctionState {
       // Optional.
       TypePtr resultType;
     };

     // Optional.
-Used only when the UDAF needs to use FunctionState. static void initialize(
+Defined only when the aggregation function needs to use function-level states.
+    // This method is called once when the aggregation function is created. static void initialize(
         core::AggregationNode::Step step,
         FunctionState& state,